 We did order the Batuu Bites and liked them pretty well.
 I won’t break down everything in there but it was a nice combination of spice and salt to offset the sweet drinks.
 Quite a few elements of the Batuu Bites were spicy to warn those who don’t like that sort of thing.
 While the snack wasn’t anything too exciting it was 10:30 in the morning and having a Margarita with an empty stomach moments before riding the Matterhorn wouldn’t have been my best idea.
 The Batuu Bites were decent but I’m not sure that I would get them again unless I was very hungry.

-In terms of price, my drink was $17, Melissa’s came in at $7 and the snack was $8.
-I assumed that there’s an uptick in price for the cocktails seeing how this was the only place to get alcohol in Disneyland but the prices are very similar to Carthay Circle Lounge in California Adventure.
+In terms of price, the drinks I’ve tried are $16 and $17, Melissa’s came in at $7 and the snack was $8.
+I assumed that there’s an uptick in price for the cocktails seeing how this was the only place to get alcohol in Disneyland but the prices are very similar to Carthay Circle Lounge in California Adventure and elsewhere in Walt Disney World.
 Obviously, that comparison is far from perfect but the prices are similar.
 We went to Trader Sam’s later in the day and the prices there were a few dollars cheaper, for what it’s worth.

 There is a 45-minute and 2 drink max at Oga’s.
 I would be willing to call this a negative but we didn’t run into any issues with it.
 The service was excellent and fast so we were left with plenty of time for our drinks, snack and then walking around.
 While the place is ornately detailed, it’s also small so there’s only so much you can look at.
 As far as a drink minimum, I have no idea if you can go in the cantina without ordering something.
 Personally, I would feel awkward even trying it but I imagine if you entered the bar and immediately started wandering around there’d be no questions asked.
 If you’re willing to try it then this is probably the way to go.
 The food and drinks here are nothing to write home about and you can find better elsewhere, either in the parks or out.

-While I didn’t love anything we tried on the menu, Oga’s was still a really enjoyable experience to me.
-It barely misses the mark of being a must-do every time, but I’ll happily go back (and will be in a few weeks) again.
-Of course, I love Star Wars and this certainly plays a role in my thoughts on the bar.
+While I wouldn’t say anything on the menu is incredible although I have a fondness for the Fuzzy Tauntaun, Oga’s was still a really enjoyable experience.
+It barely misses the mark of being a must-do every time, but I’ll happily go backover and over again.
+Of course, Galaxy’s Edge is a favorite land of mine and that certainly plays a role in my thoughts on the bar.

 For those that don’t care about Star Wars, I think Oga’s will be somewhat divisive.
 If you enjoy bars then you’ll probably like Oga’s.
 Taking the Star Wars out of it, this is an intimate, crowded, and loud setting.
 That’s not everyone’s thing but I still think the environment is worth exploring.
 If you’re simply looking for a place to drink and hang out with friends then there are better places to go, assuming you don’t care about Star Wars.